Result: $24 million settlement

 In re Pet Food Products Liability Litigation

-Pet owners nationwide filed a class action lawsuit against pet food manufacturer Menu Foods, Inc. Pet owners believe that there are thousands of pets throughout the United States who ingested Menu Foods’ products and as a result became ill and/or died, causing their owners to incur substantial emotional distress as well as veterinary costs and related expenses.
+Lieff Cabraser and co-counsel filed a nationwide class action lawsuit on behalf of pet owners against pet food manufacturer Menu Foods, Inc. The pet owners alleged that there were thousands of pets throughout the United States who ingested Menu Foods’ products and as a result became ill and/or died, causing their owners to incur substantial emotional distress as well as veterinary costs and related expenses.

 Plaintiffs’ Factual Allegations